mverouden/blogdown-academic/content/post/2020-04-13-rstudio-installation-macos/index.md

 To install RStudio on macOS perform the following steps:

 1. Open the downloaded RStudio disk image.
 This file will most likely reside in Finder > Downloads (shortcut: &#8997;&#8984;L).
 The file can more easily be found by switching into List view (shortcut: &#8984;2).
 To switch to Icon view use the shortcut: &#8984;1.
-The Rstudio disk image will look like the image displayed below in [Figure 1](#figure-rstudio_disk_image) (version number may or will differ).
+The Rstudio disk image will look like the image displayed below in [Figure 1](#figure-rstudio_disk_image) (version number will differ and reflect the current version).

 {{< figure src="rstudio-macos/1-rstudio-dmg-icon.png" caption="Icon RStudio Disk Image Application" numbered="true" id="rstudio_disk_image" >}}